Client: Steven Smith from Bristol (details provided with his permission)

 How Donoghue Solicitors Helped Mr Smith

 Mr Smith was angry and upset about his treatment at the hands of Avon & Somerset police.
 He had been injured and traumatised by PC F’s unlawful police misconduct.
 He felt anxious going back into Bristol city centre.
-He worried about police retribution.
+Steven worried about police retribution.

-Steven wanted accountability and justice.
+Mr Smith wanted accountability and justice.
 Following an internet search, he contacted Donoghue Solicitors because we specialise in civil actions against the police.

 Mr Fitzsimmons was particularly concerned by PC F’s use of a choke hold, which he felt was dangerous and unnecessary.
 Choke holds restrict air or blood flow to the brain.
 They can cause suffocation, brain damage, and even death.
 They are banned by many police forces because of the risks.